E-Space MOOC (Massive Open Online Course)

 - Creative Marketing: The aim of this module is to stimulate creative ideas on communicating cultural contents with the use of new media and to show how a greater audience can be reached by combining the power of social media and storytelling and how audiences can be better engaged.

-The Europeana Space MOOC Creative with Digital Heritage took place for the first time during the first semester of 2016/2017 academic year (10 October 2016 – 10 January 2017) and will be repeated each year: discover here E-Space MOOC!
+The Europeana Space MOOC Creative with Digital Heritage took place for the first time during the first semester of 2016/2017 academic year (10 October 2016 – 10 January 2017) and due to its success is repeated each year: discover here E-Space MOOC!